telent/nixwrt/README.md

   (Atheros AR9341).
 This used to work, but small flash makes it painful to maintain.

+* Milestone 1b: wireless range extender on GL-MT300A.
+Working but slow as of May 2019, may be a simple misconfiguration.

 * Milestone 2: home router (PPPOE, wireless, ethernet) on GL-AR750.
   This is Atheros again, but needs the driver situation investigating for the 5GHz wireless